tomek-ch/tomek-ch.github.io/src/pages/blog/separation-of-concerns.md

 ---
 layout: "../../layouts/BlogPostLayout.astro"
 title: "Separation of concerns is not what you think it is"
-description: "A different perspective on separation of concerns and CSS"
+description: "A different perspective on separation of concerns and CSS."
 pubDate: "Dec 16 2022"
 tags:
   - "Frontend"